AGhost-7/docker-dev/readme.md

 - `rust-dev`: NeoVim configuration and autocomplete for the Rust language.
 	- `stable` uses rust stable with YouCompleteMe backed by only racer.
 	- `nightly` uses rust nightly with deoplete backed by RLS.
-- `py-dev`: Python configuration with autocomplete for python.
+- `py-dev`: Python configuration with autocomplete for python and ptpython.
-`aghost7/py-dev:3.5` is the only image available for now.
+	- `latest`: Ubuntu 16.04 + Python 3.5
+	- `bionic`: Ubuntu 18.04 + python 3.6
 - `scala-dev`: Scala configuration with ensime server.
 It is strongly recommended to keep the ivy cache somewhere (`~/.iv2/cache`) on your host file system.
 Ivy is extremely slow at resolving dependencies.